 Joy & Andrew Wright

-Reynolds Farm is home to Andrew and Joy Wright, proud dairy farmers based in the beautiful East Cheshire countryside.
+Reynolds Farm is a 275-acre farm, home to Andrew and Joy Wright, proud dairy farmers based in the beautiful East Cheshire countryside.

 Here they talk about why they first started working with Creamline, what life is like on the farm and the changes they’ve made in recent years.